 For 20 years, I served in various capacities as part of the AP Biology Reading.
 On two occasions, as a Question Leader, I had overall responsibility for setting the grading standards for one of the four free-response questions on that year's exam, and I had oversight responsibility for the scoring of that question.
 This extended to over 85,000 exams for each of those two years.

 From 1987-2014, I planned and led AP Biology workshops at College Board-sponsored AP Summer Institutes (APSIs) at Manhattan College, LaSalle University, and Mahopac High School.
 Over 1,000 AP Biology teachers were trained at these APSIs.

-I have served as a consultant to the College Board for AP Biology since 1987-present.
+I served as a consultant to the College Board for AP Biology from 1987-2016.